coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 An object without any previous owners reveals no information.
-You can continue to run through a list of previous owners and learn details about them as long as the power's duration lasts.
+You can continue to run through a list of previous owners and learn details about them as long as the power’s duration lasts.
 If you use this power additional times on the same object, the information yielded is the same as if you were using the power on the object for the first time.

-**Augment:** For every additional power point you spend, this power's maximum duration increases by 10 minutes.
+**Augment:** For every additional power point you spend, this power’s maximum duration increases by 10 minutes.

 ## Overland Flight, Psionic